AnMaster15/clustering/README.md

 - **Optimal clustering was achieved with 3 clusters**, matching the expected number of seed types in the dataset.
 - **Silhouette analysis confirmed** the quality of clustering, with the best score achieved using K-Means after full preprocessing.

-> **Recommendation**: For similar datasets, use K-Means with proper normalization and dimensionality reduction to ensure the best clustering performance.

 ---

 ## 📄 PDF Report